Why improve your service experience? 80% of customers say they’ve switched brands due to poor CX. Here are three ways to fix it.

-Intelligent customer service means intuitive responses to consumers seeking answers.
-Happy customers mean happy bottom lines.
-Using intelligent service you can:
+Intelligent customer service means intuitive responses to consumers seeking answers, and happy customers mean happy bottom lines.

-- Decrease the shopping cart abandon rate
+- Decrease shopping cart abandon rates

-- Increase the click to-buy rate
+- Increase click to-buy rates

-Improve e-commerce experience with intelligent customer service
+Improve e-commerce experience via intelligent customer service

 To assure that your customer has the best experience possible on your site, here are a few customer service pointers: